 While smoking is the No. 1 risk factor for lung cancer, smokers are not the only people who fall prey to this serious diagnosis.
 Secondhand smoke, exposure to asbestos and radon, air pollution, tuberculosis and genetics can all contribute to a person’s risk for lung cancer.

-“There are several environmental factors that can lead to lung cancer,” says Mark A. Meadors, DO, medical oncologist at Saint Francis Medical Center.
+“There are several environmental factors that can lead to lung cancer,” says Oncologist Mark A. Meadors, DO, at Cape Medical Oncology, a Saint Francis Medical Partner.
 “Military personnel may have been exposed to chemicals such as Agent Orange, air pollution and materials that contain asbestos.”